Trick plays help unbeaten Dolphins beat Raiders 28-20

 “We got hurt on a trick play and didn’t finish some drives in the red zone,” Gruden said.
 “That’s the story of the game.”

-“I said he better catch it, and he better not get tackled,” Wilson said.
+“I said he’d better catch it, and he’d better not get tackled,” said Wilson, who became the fourth player with a TD pass and TD reception of at least 50 yards in a game.
+He joined Hall of Famer Jimmy Conzelman (1923), Tom Tracy (1960) and David Patten (2001).

+Grant said the Dolphins work on the play every day in practice.

-Following Howard’s second interception, Wilson scooted around the end after taking Tannehill’s short pitch and scored the clincher.
-Wilson and Grant ran side by side in the clear for the final 30 yards and exchanged a gleeful high five approaching the end zone.
+Following Howard’s second interception , Wilson scooted around the end after taking Tannehill’s short pitch and scored the clincher as he high-fived Grant.

 “We’ve got guys who can do a lot of different things,” Gase said.
 “They can throw it, they can run it.”